-First, we need to address a common misconception - channel setting and pave setting are not the same.
+The channel setting and pave setting is not the same.
 Average consumers often confuse a channel setting with a bright-cut pave.
 Both look remarkably similar, especially when set with small diamonds.

 Despite their visual similarity, there is a significant difference in how the stones are held.
 From a jeweler’s standpoint, channel and pave have nothing in common.

 Bright-cut pave has tiny, bead-shaped prongs holding the stones.
-The pave walls are borders; they are merely framing the rows of stones adding definition to the space covered with pave.
-In contrast, the wall of the channel setting overlaps the stones, so the walls' edges are holding them.
+The pave walls are borders; they merely frame the rows of stones adding definition to the space covered with pave.
+In contrast, the wall of the channel setting overlaps the stones, so the walls’ edges are holding them.